franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 I want to someday be part or create something that I enjoy developing and mantaining, to the point where when a bug occurs, I wanna be glad of sitting and finding out where my code failed and improve it.

-Also the fact that my biological clock ticking a little bit faster than the rest, so I gotta make the most of my time alive, helps to increase that ambition and daydream of "the perfect software project".
+Also the fact that my biological clock ticking a little bit faster than the rest, helps to increase that ambition and daydream of "the perfect software project".
 I don't really know how to focus that ambition yet, but is a good fact that it is there.

 ## Conclusion

 So, hi coach Frank, hope your week is going great.
 Is difficult to write a conclusion to this artice, is a little bitter-sweet cause thare are positives and negatives, as all in life I guess.
 Also I don't want to become to existential here (I love to), that's reserved for me and my friday therapy session.

-If I have to give a short TL:DR answer, "What separates me from the rest of my colleagues?" let's say... abilities and skills.
+If I have to give a short TL:DR answer, "What separates me from the rest of my colleagues?" let's say... skills.

 I'm currently working on reducing that gap, and I think I'm slowly getting the job done.
 But I'm not really feeling the excitement of achieving this.
 Weird isn't it?
 I guess soon it'll kick in.